Working with Audio in the Timeline

 When an element is saved on a tick value its position remains fixed to a position in the tempo map.

-Switching audio from Tempo to Time mode
+Switching audio from Clips Follow Tempo to unsynced mode

-Switching audio from Time to Tempo mode
+Switching audio from unsynced to Clips Follow Tempo mode

 Restoring a time-stretched or compressed clip to its original duration

-Workflow: Changing the tempo of a song and conforming audio and Instrument tracks
+Workflow: Changing the tempo of a song and conforming audio and instrument tracks

 The typical situation for this workflow is one where you have recorded some or all of the session tracks, and decide to change the tempo of the session to change the feel, for creative or other reasons.